mrzahaki/sudio/README.md

     <br />

 - **nchannels**: int, optional
-    Number of input channels (inner channels).
+    The number of audible perspective directions or dimensions.
     If std_input_dev_id is selected as None, the value will be selected automatically.

     <br />